Book your Self Guided Tour to Japan!

 Memory Lane: Omoide Yokocho during the day

-Yakitori on the grill Omoide Yokocho
+Yakitori on the grill on Omoide Yokocho

 Delicious grilled meat Memory Lane Shinjuku